 Scale Out File Server

-Per Microsoft Learn, Scale Out File Server (SOFS) provides active active SMB file server access across multiple cluster nodes.
+Per Microsoft Learn, Scale Out File Server (SOFS) provides SMB access from all cluster nodes.
 All nodes serve client requests simultaneously.
-A node failure means clients reconnect to surviving nodes via SMB transparent failover; no service interruption from the client perspective.
+A node failure redirects clients to surviving nodes through SMB transparent failover.
+Client impact is reduced, but workload behavior still depends on the client, SMB path, and application.

 SOFS is the right answer when the workload is file server access (Hyper-V VHDX storage on SMB shares is the canonical example, also useful for some shared application data scenarios).
 It is not the right answer for general purpose user file shares; use a traditional clustered file server for those.